Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: System Realization Problem

 \section{System Realization Problem}

-In the previous section, we investigated four fundamental control properties of discrete-time switched linear systems where the switching signals are generated by logical control systems.
+In the previous section, we investigated four fundamental control properties of discrete-time SLSs where the switching signals are generated by logical control systems.
 Now it is natural to ponder the following problem: under what condition(s) can the logical system produce a desirable sequence such that the linear system's performance reaches our goal?

 A straightforward result is as follows. \begin{prp} Consider the logical control network (\ref{eq3.2}).
 If each state $\theta\in {\cal D}_N$ is one-step controllable from all the states, which in the vector form is